 The city of Milton announced that they were partnering with developer Jeff Hoops to rehabilitate the former nursing home into the Grand Patrician Resort & Spa, a 100-room hotel with extended-stay suites.
 8 Amenities would include an indoor and outdoor swimming pool, a grand ballroom and conference center, a 250-seat wedding chapel, gymnasium, medical clinic, and physical rehabilitation center, restaurant, par-three nine-hole golf course, stables and horse trails, amphitheater, and soccer, baseball and softball fields.
 Townhomes would also be built upon some of the site’s 189 acres.
 The development plans for the site were later modified to include a 50-unit retirement home in the former hospital, the relocation of the planned hotel, swimming pool, fitness center, conference rooms, and an outdoor wedding chapel to another portion of the property, and the construction of 80 condominiums, 22 single-family home lots, and 26 duplex units.
 9 10

-Light demolition work and asbestos abatement began in May 2018, 9 and construction of the Grand Patrician Resort & Spa began in late October.
-8
+Light demolition work and asbestos abatement began in May 2018, 9 and construction of the Grand Patrician Resort & Country Club began in late October.
+8 Construction was slowed because of the COVID-19 pandemic and supply chain issues, along with delays after waiting for approval on a new four-lane roadway and interchange with Interstate 64.
+11

 - United States.
 Dept. of the Interior.
 Morris Memorial Home for Crippled Children.
 Comp.
 Jean Boger.
 Washington: National Park Service, Dec.
 2012.
 West Virginia Division of Culture and History.
 Web.
 12 Dec.
 2015.
 Article.